ESG Compliance, Governance & Assurance

 Does your organisation operate in the EU as a subsidiary or parent entity?

-Then, your organisation must likely comply with the CSRD (Corporate Sustainability Reporting Directive) regulatory framework.
+Then, there’s a good chance your organisation will likely have to comply with the CSRD (Corporate Sustainability Reporting Directive) regulatory framework.

 Are you aware of the end-to-end scope of reporting requirements that will ultimately sit under Finance?